Joint Français Strike: Background

 Since the 19th century, France has experienced a phenomenon of concentration of economic activity in the Île-de-France region.
 The publication of the book Paris and the French Desert by Jean-François Gravier in 1947 contributed to bringing the need to decentralize the country into public debate.

 After the Second World War, Brittany saw the emergence of a young working class, aided by the rural exodus, which saw a new population often "steeped in Catholicism" settle in the region's towns.
 Poorly educated, very feminine, and not very politicized, this population did not have the same "tradition of struggle" as the large old working-class centers of Brittany such as Brest, Lorient, or Nantes.

 Progress

+The large demonstration on April 18th mobilized 10,000 people in the streets of Saint-Brieuc.

 Two-thirds of the factory's workers are women, and a large proportion of the workers have only a low level of education, coming from the rural world or being seasonal workers or laborers.
 The factory is also the last in Saint-Brieuc to have joined the May 68 movement, following the intervention of people outside it.Other factories in the town such as Chaffoteaux et Maury or Sambre et Meuse are much more at the forefront of union demands.çais has the reputation of being only a factory for Specialized Workers characterized by a very high turnover.

 The first phase of the conflict took place from February 14 to March 13, 1972.
 The union delegates from the Saint-Brieuc site submitted a list of five demands to the Paris headquarters, as the company's local representatives had no decision-making power.